nmslib/nmslib/README.md

 Leo(nid) Boytsov is a maintainer.

 **Should you decide to modify the library (and, perhaps, create a pull request), please, use the [develoment branch](https://github.com/searchivarius/NonMetricSpaceLib/tree/develop)**.

+**We have a few important updates coming (including Python binding).** They will soon be propagated from the [develoment branch](https://github.com/searchivarius/NonMetricSpaceLib/tree/develop) (after a few bugs are fixed).

 General information
 -----------------------